mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 6. **Understanding.** Seeing and accepting things you did not see before
 7. **Transformation.** Healing, shifting and growing.

 Mindfulness can be cultivated through practice.
-It can come naturally, but it can also atrophy like the muscles in our bodies.
+It can come naturally, but it can also atrophy the same as a muscle.
 Mindfulness practice requires the attention on our bodies, our feelings, our mind, and the objects of our mind.

+When you're walking, resting, moving your body in whatever way, as
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MTcxMTU3OCwyMTMxMDg5NDY3LDIxMD
-kyMjAxNDEsMTQ1NzI4MTc3NSwzMTIzNzk5NTUsMTUyOTAxNDU3
-OCw3NzE4MjU5NiwtMTIwNzUxMzcyNCwxNzY4NTkxMzE3LC0xMj
-g5NjI0NjAzLC0yNzM1MDMzNDksMTk4NTY1Mzk1MSwxMjU3MTA2
-NDY4LC0xNTUxNjY0MTY3LC00NzA5NDg0MDAsLTEwMTk3OTA2NT
-QsMTc4MTEzNjExOSw2ODk1MDcwNywtMTg0MjkzNTg2NSwtNjI4
-MzU1MzMyXX0=
+eyJoaXN0b3J5IjpbLTE4OTYyODU5MzcsLTY0MTcxMTU3OCwyMT
+MxMDg5NDY3LDIxMDkyMjAxNDEsMTQ1NzI4MTc3NSwzMTIzNzk5
+NTUsMTUyOTAxNDU3OCw3NzE4MjU5NiwtMTIwNzUxMzcyNCwxNz
+Y4NTkxMzE3LC0xMjg5NjI0NjAzLC0yNzM1MDMzNDksMTk4NTY1
+Mzk1MSwxMjU3MTA2NDY4LC0xNTUxNjY0MTY3LC00NzA5NDg0MD
+AsLTEwMTk3OTA2NTQsMTc4MTEzNjExOSw2ODk1MDcwNywtMTg0
+MjkzNTg2NV19
 -->